 Please see this article about Family Camp on our blog:

-Nicole Pressly Wolf is currently a freelance editor in Boulder, after selling her NY publishing company in 2014.
-As a practicing Buddhist since the early 90s, Nicole is a graduate of the University of Colorado, where she put herself through college by working at the Trident bookstore and cafe.
-After two decades in New York City, where Nicole coordinated and substitute taught Shambhala NYC’s children’s program while her two boys were in the Tigers and Lions groups, the family decided to make a more permanent camp in Boulder.
-She is currently a member of Shambhala Boulder’s Family Council and involved in the organization of the October 2017 Growing Brave conference.
-Nicole is thrilled to return to Shambhala Mountain Center’s Family Camp.
+Nicole Pressly Wolf is a freelance editor in Boulder, after selling her NY publishing company in 2014.
+As a practicing Buddhist since the early 90s, Nicole is a graduate of the University of Colorado, where she discovered the profound affects of nature and the dharma.
+After two decades in New York City, where Nicole coordinated and substitute taught Shambhala NYC’s children’s program while her two boys were in the Tigers and Lions, the family decided to make a more permanent camp in Boulder.
+She is currently expanding that camp to create a homestead and micro business on their new land.

 Financial aid is available for this program.